-Don’t listen to the negative thoughts of how “bad” that candy is for you turn off the noise.
+Don’t listen to the negative thoughts of how “bad” that candy is for you.
+Turn off the noise.
 When something is labeled as “unhealthy” or “bad’’ people automatically become ashamed of eating it in public or even at all.

-Be sure to join my FREE virtual Holiday Class: Trimming Your Waistline without Trimming Away Your Favorite Holiday Foods
+And be sure to join my FREE virtual Holiday Class: Trimming Your Waistline without Trimming Away Your Favorite Holiday Foods

 I use a diet-free approach to healthy living, and work with clients to help them take back control and feel empowered to both live and eat healthy.
 If you are looking for a non-diet approach to living in a body you love without constantly worrying about what you eat, then reach out to me today, or schedule a Free Empowered Eating Session Today.
 You can also join my free, private, Online Wellness Support Community for daily motivation, support, and more!

 This article was originally published on October 29, 2014 and has been updated.

 If you enjoyed this article on how to limit your Halloween treats, check out these popular blog posts!